 11 – Contract Creatures - LLCs are more “contract” creatures than “statutory” creatures.
 Meaning, although there are default rules set forth in the LLC statute, in an LLC the general rule is that most anything goes—so whatever you put in your contract will usually govern—as a result, the contracts are longer and more difficult to put together and take more time to be reviewed, negotiated, agreed upon, etc.

 12 – Section 1202 – The Section 1202 reduction in capital gains tax and Section 1045 rollover benefits for “qualified small business stock” are not available for LLC interests.
-(The 100% exclusion from tax for QSB stock held for 5 or more years now expires at the end of 2013!)
+(Sadly, the 100% exclusion from tax for QSB stock held for 5 or more years expired at the end of 2013.
+Tell your Congressional representatives to renew it!)

 The Bogeyman Rarely Comes Out of the Closet